About the Journal

 2. report precisely sources and citations of their research to help others to verify the results.
 False or unaccurate statements are unacceptable and banned.

-3. do not submit articles that are already published, or in press in other journals unless with the consent of the journal Editorial Board.
+3. do not submit articles that are already published, or in press in other journals.
 Where articles already published on the Italian Review of Legal History would be subsequently published on different journals or books a reference to the original publication must be done.

-5. in the event of errors, or inaccurate or misleading statements they report the fact to the journal Director for the amendment or correction.
+5. in the event of errors, or inaccurate or misleading statements they report the fact to the Board of Directors for the amendment or correction.

 Reviewers duties